SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemoryManagement.rst

    :align: center

-You can now link the two instances together so that the person has an apartment, and the apartment has a tenant:
+You can now link the two instances together so that the person has an apartment, and the apartment has a tenant.
+Note that an exclamation mark (``!``) is used to unwrap and access the instances stored inside the ``john`` and ``number73`` optional variables, so that the properties of those instances can be set:

 .. testcode:: referenceCycles

-   -> john.apartment = number73
+   -> john!.apartment = number73
-   -> number73.tenant = john
+   -> number73!.tenant = john

 Here's how the strong references look after linking the two instances together: